The Adoption Level

 The teacher directs students in the conventional use of technology tools for working with others.

 The setting allows for the possibility of group work, and at least some collaborative technology tools are available.

-Students begin to utilize technology tools (such as graphic organizers) to build on prior knowledge and construct meaning.
+Students begin to utilize technology tools to build on prior knowledge and construct meaning.

 The teacher provides some opportunities for students to use technology in conventional ways to build knowledge and experience.
-The students are constructing meaning about the relationships between prior knowledge and new learning, but the teacher is making the choices regarding technology use.
+The students construct meaning about the relationships between prior knowledge and new learning, but the teacher makes the choices regarding technology use.

-Technology tools that allow for building knowledge are available to students for conventional uses on a limited basis.
+Basic technology tools that allow for building knowledge are available on a limited basis to students for conventional uses.

 Students have opportunities to apply technology tools to some content-specific activities that are related to the students or issues beyond the instructional setting.

-Students follow procedural instructions to use technology to either plan, monitor, or evaluate an activity.
-For example, students may begin a K-W-L chart using concept mapping application.
+Students follow procedural instructions to use technology in conventional ways to set goals, plan, monitor, evaluate, or reflect upon an activity.

-The teacher directs students step by step in the conventional use of technology tools to either plan, monitor, or evaluate an activity.
-For example, the teacher may lead the class step by step through the creation of a KWL chart using concept mapping software.
+The teacher directs students step by step in the conventional use of technology tools to set goals, plan, monitor, evaluate an activity, or reflect upon learning activities.

-The setting includes access to technology tools that allow students to plan, monitor, and evaluate their work.
+The setting includes access to some teacher-selected technology tools that allow students to set goals, plan, monitor, evaluate, or reflect upon their work.